spring-attic/spring-roo/bootstrap/readme.txt

   **** This is a milestone release - see 'Known Issues' section ****

 The following steps explain how to install the Roo distribution ZIP.
-Installing Roo is very similar to installing Ant or Maven: you just unzip it, add a ROO_HOME, and add the ROO_HOME/bin to your path.
+Installing Roo is as simple as unzipping it and then adding the bin directory to your path (or making a symbolic link on *nix).

 More detailed instructions are provided below.

 * mvn -v